-Paragraph (m) of C.R.S.
+Subsection (m) of C.R.S.
 13-90-107 Who may not testify without consent was enacted into law in 2005.
-C.R.S.
+Major amendments: C.R.S.
 13-90-107(m) was amended to include "emergency medical service provider or rescue unit peer support team member" in 2013.
-In 2017, it was again amended to remove the "individual" interactions provision.
+In 2017, it was amended to remove the "individual interactions" restriction.
+In 2022, provisions for district attorney and public defender peer support teams were added.
+In 2024, it was amended to consolidate peer support team paragraphs, clarify the "without consent" provision for recipients of group peer support, and define "group peer support team services" (effective August 2024).